KristjanESPERANTO/MMM-iHaveBeenThere/README.md

 With a Pi 3 I had a load of 40% when the animation is running.
 Dualcore pays off.
 Also the animation is smooth.

 Testing the animation with a Pi 4 resulted in smooth animation.
 The CPU load was approximately 43%, so be aware that this may conflict with other modules that have high CPU demands.

-## To Do

-Upgrade from amCharts 3 to amCharts 5: The new version is supposed to be a lot more CPU-efficient, so this could possibly solve the performance problems.
-You are welcome to create a PR.